therappha/Godot_Multiplayer_Rooms/README.md

 ## Notes
 - This project is a work in progress and is not fully functional yet.
-- The primary goal is to bypass the limitations of `ENetworkPeer` for a lobby creation!.
+- The primary goal is to bypass the limitations of `ENetMultiplayerPeer` for a lobby creation!.

 ---